DGM-3780-Spring2021/Unit-Testing/README.md

 For each of the following items:
 1. Write test(s) for the functions.
 Commit
 2. Write functions to pass the test(s) Commit.
+3. Ensure the command `npm test` runs the tests.

 ### Items to complete
 - Fizzbuzz